saptarshibasu/aws-study/README.md

 * Load Balancers have static host name.
 DO NOT resolve & use underlying IP
 * LBs can scale but not instantaneously – contact AWS for a “warm-up”
 * ELBs do not have a predefined IPv4 address.
 We resolve to them using a DNS name
+* 504 error means the gateway has timed out and it is an application issue and NOT a load balancer issue
+* Sticky session - required if the ec2 instance is writing a file to the local disk. traffice will not got tot other ec2 instances for the session
+* Cross zone load balancing - if one AZ does not receive any traffic
+* Path Patterns - allows to route traffic based on the URL patterns

 ## Auto Scaling Group